Mortgage

 Conventional loans

 Conventional loans are mortgages not backed by a federal government entity such as the Federal Housing Administration, the Department of Veterans Affairs or the U.S. Department of Agriculture.
-The different types of conventional loans include fixed-rate loans and adjustable-rate mortgages (ARMs).
-Benefits of conventional loans may include competitive mortgage rates and modest down payment requirements, while downsides may include a higher credit score threshold .
+There are different types of conventional loans, including fixed-rate loans and adjustable-rate mortgages (ARMs).
+Benefits may include competitive mortgage rates, while downsides may include a higher credit score threshold.

 FHA loans

-FHA loans are mortgage loans backed by the Federal Housing Administration.
-The benefits of an FHA loan may include easier qualification and lower down payments.
-Also, FHA loan rates typically are lower than conventional loan rates.
-Downsides to FHA loans may include lower maximum loan limits and having to pay mortgage insurance that cannot be canceled.
+FHA loans are mortgages backed by the Federal Housing Administration (FHA).
+The benefits of an FHA loan may include easier qualification and lower down payments, and FHA loan rates typically are lower than conventional loan rates.
+Downsides to FHA loans may include lower maximum loan limits and having to pay mortgage insurance.

 VA loans

-VA loans are mortgages backed by the Department of Veterans Affairs.
+VA loans are mortgages backed by the Department of Veterans Affairs (VA).
 Veterans, service members and eligible surviving spouses may qualify for a VA home loan.
-VA loans offer special VA loan rates, limited closing costs, no down payment (though some lenders may require one) and no need to pay private mortgage insurance (PMI) on the loan.
+VA loans offer special VA loan rates, limited closing costs, no down payment (though some lenders may require it) and no need to pay private mortgage insurance (PMI).

 USDA loans

-USDA loans are backed by the U.S. Department of Agriculture.
-Though not as common as FHA loans and VA loans, a USDA loan can be a good option for a qualifying homebuyer, offering payment assistance to lower-income residents in rural areas for safe, clean housing.
+USDA loans are backed by the U.S. Department of Agriculture (USDA).
+Though not as common as FHA loans and VA loans, a USDA loan can be a good option for a qualifying homebuyer, offering payment assistance to lower-income residents in rural areas.

-The right first-time homebuyer loan for you depends on a variety of factors, including your credit score, income and the amount you have saved for a down payment and closing costs.
+To find the right loan for you, consider factors like your credit score, income and the amount you have saved for a down payment and closing costs.
 Other criteria, such as whether you’re a veteran or live in a rural area, also may determine whether you qualify for certain types of loans.

 Loan programBest for first-time homebuyers who:

-ConventionalHave a credit score of 700+ to get best rates, middle-to-higher income and savings for up to a 20% down payment.
+ConventionalHave a credit score of 780+ to get the best rates, have middle to higher income and savings of up to a 20% down payment

-FHAHave a credit score of 580+, low-to-moderate income and need a lower down payment.
+FHAIdeally have a credit score of 580+ (but can be as low as 500), have low to moderate income and need a lower down payment

-USDALive in a rural area and ideally have a credit score of 640+, though some lenders may work with lower scores.
+USDALive in a rural area and ideally have a minimum credit score of 640, though some lenders may work with lower scores

-Home prices in Florida are on the rise, going up by 6.8% year over year from the end of 2022 to the end of 2023.
-Florida ranked 23rd among U.S. states for home price increases last year.
-Florida’s home price appreciation was slightly higher than the national increase in home prices: 6.5% last year.
+Home prices in Florida are rising slowly, up by just 1.02% from the end of 2023 to the end of 2024.
+Florida ranked 49th among U.S. states for home price increases last year.
+Unlike the previous year, Florida’s home price appreciation was significantly lower than the national increase in home prices of 4.5% last year.
+Florida’s housing market has seen a slowdown in purchases amid concerns about natural disasters and related insurance costs.

 callout-icon